cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-OTB-EN.md

 CS Group responsabilities for Orfeo Toolbox are as follows:
-* Library maintenance and upgrades
+* Library maintenance and developments
 * Community Support
-* Animation of communities of users and developers
+* Animation of user and developer communities
 * Maintenance of the platform for online services

 ![Main Picture](Project-CNES-OTB-EN pict 2.png)

 The features are as follows:
 * **Segmentation**: applicable on a large scale (mean shift, watersheds, etc.) vectorization, comparison **Machine Learning**: Training of classification and regression models.
-Application on image and vector data.
+Application to image and vector data.
 Assessment **Extraction of primitives**: Contour detection, calculation of radiometric indices, texture extraction, calculation of global and local statistics, mathematical morphology
-	**Image Geometry**: Ortho-Rectification, Model Sharpening, Grid Resampling, PanSharpening, Disparity Calculation, Image Registration
+	**Image geometry**: Ortho-rectification, model refinement, grid resampling, PanSharpening, Disparity calculation, image registration
 	**Calibration, Hyperspectral…**

 # Project implementation

 The project objectives are as follows:
-* **OTB**: Free image processing toolbox for remote sensing, consisting of a C++ library and a set of applications accessible from different Wrappers: Python 3, command line, QGIS plugin, GUI.
+* **OTB**: Free image processing toolbox for remote sensing, composed of a C++ library and a set of applications accessible from different Wrappers: Python 3, command line, QGIS plugin, GUI.

 The processes for carrying out the project are:
 * Iterative development